deepakshibhardwaj9/SQL-QUESTIONS/README.md

 In this repository there are concepts and few questions related to SQL.
 Concepts are :
 1. Keys
+2. Cascading Effect
-2. CRUD
+3. CRUD
-3. Joins
+4. Joins
-4. Aggregate Queries
+5. Aggregate Queries
-5. SubQueries and Views
+6. SubQueries and Views
-6. Indexing
+7. Indexing
-7. Transactions
+8. Transactions
-8. Window Function
+9. Window Function
-9. Schema Design
+10. Schema Design